kickstarter/native-docs/vm-structure.md

 There is a standard template we use for our view models in both Java and Swift.
-This helps use not worry about stylistc considerations, so as where certain methods are placed.
+This helps use not worry about stylistc decisions and have a well-defined place to put protocols, methods, etc.

 ## Java